guybedford/component-model/design/mvp/Explainer.md

 [`WebAssembly.instantiate()`] would use import `name`s in the [*read the imports*] step and use export `name`s in the [*create an exports object*] step.

-The optional `id` field of `externname` allows a component author to refer to an *externally-defined* specification of what an import "wants" or what an export has "implemented".
+The optional `externname` field allows a component author to refer to an *externally-defined* specification of what an import "wants".
 One example is a URL naming a standard interface such as `wasi:filesystem` (assuming that WASI registered the `wasi:` URI scheme with IANA).
 Pre-standard, non-standard or proprietary interfaces could be referred to by an `https:` URL in an interface registry.
 For imports, a URL could alternatively refer to a *particular implementation* (e.g., at a hosted storage location) or a *query* for a *set of possible implementations* (e.g., using the query API of a public registry).
-Because of the wide variety of hosts executing components, the Component Model doesn't specify how URLs are to be interpreted, just that they are grammatically URLs.
+Because of the wide variety of hosts executing components, the Component Model doesn't specify how ids should be interpreted.
 Even `https:` URLs may or may not be literally fetched by the host (c.f. [import maps]).

-The URLs of present `id` fields must *also* be unique (*in addition* the abovementioned uniqueness of `name`s).
-Thus, a URL can *also* be used to uniquely identify the subset of imports or exports that have URLs.

-While the `name` field is meant for source-code bindings generators, the `id` field is meant for automated interpretation by hosts and toolchains.
-In particular, hosts are expected to identify their host-implemented imports and host-called exports by URL, not `name`.
-This allows hosts to implement a wide collection of independently-developed interfaces where `name`s are chosen for developer ergonomics (and name collisions are handled independently in the binding generators, which is needed in any case) and URLs to serve as the invariant identifier that concretely links the guest to host.
+While the `name` field is meant for source-code bindings generators, this `id` field is meant for automated interpretation by hosts and toolchains.
+This allows hosts to implement a wide collection of independently-developed interfaces where `name`s are chosen for developer ergonomics (and name collisions are handled independently in the binding generators, which is needed in any case) and ids serve as the invariant identifier that concretely links the guest to host.
 If there was only a `name`, interface authors would be forced to implicitly coordinate across the ecosystem to avoid collisions (which in general, isn't possible) while if there was only a URL, the developer-friendly identifiers would have to be specified manually by every developer or derived in an ad hoc fashion from the URL, whose contents may vary widely.
 This dual-name scheme is thus proposed to resolve these competing requirements.